m-j-konrad/flies-game/README.md

 # flies-game
-a little killing game written in python copyriht 2022 by Marcel J. Konrad
+a little killing game written in python

+copyright (C) 2022 by Marcel J. Konrad
 ___________________________________________
 It's about killing as many flies as possible in 90 seconds.
 Just klick them.